mars-protocol/contracts/scripts/multisig/osmosis/README.md

 # Osmosis Multisig Overview

-The multisig on Osmosis is set to have 5 multisig holders with a threshold of 3, meaning that 3 signitures are needed for any transaction to pass.
+The multisig on Osmosis is set to have 5 multisig holders with a threshold of 3, meaning that 3 signatures are needed for any transaction to pass.

 ## Set up Osmosisd